Skip to content

 Image description

 With support from the National Fish and Wildlife Foundation’s Save our Great Lakes program, the Women for the Land New York team will accelerate the adoption of regenerative agriculture practices on over 2,400 acres across the New York portion of the Great Lakes Basin.
-This project will feature interactive, farmer-led, technical events and will add five women-led farms to our Demonstration Farm Network.
+This project will feature interactive, farmer-led, technical outreach events and added five women leader farms to our network.

 Image description